 Research Council terms and conditions include a requirement for ROs to have effective processes in place to manage conflicts of interest.
 Where the applicant or RO considers that an interest does give rise to a clear conflict, a proposed plan for managing that conflict should be included in the covering letter.
 If new conflicts arise once an award has been made these should be declared and managed using the ROs established processes.

 Interests declared will be scrutinised by Research Council staff and drawn to the attention of members of panels or boards making the decision on funding.
 Conditions relating to how conflicts should be managed may be attached to awards.

 Each PI may submit a maximum of two grant proposals to each board or panel deadline.
 However, applicants are strongly advised to seek funding on the basis of quality rather than the number that can be submitted.

-Applicants may only have one fellowship proposal under consideration by MRC at any time.
+Applicants may only have one NIGR or fellowship proposal under consideration by MRC at any time.